Vanya and Sonia and Masha and Spike: Production history

 Following its Broadway run, the show ran at Berkeley, California's Berkeley Repertory Theatre in September and October 2013 with Anthony Fusco as Vanya, Sharon Lockwood as Sonia, Lorri Holt as Masha, and Mark Junek as Spike.
 Hyde Pierce reunited with the show to direct the January 29 – March 9, 2014, production at Los Angeles' Mark Taper Forum by Center Theatre Group.
 The cast was Mark Blum, Christine Ebersole, Grant, David Hull, Nielsen and Liesel Allen Yaeger.

 In September/October 2013, a separate production ran in the Phoenix Theatre, Indianapolis, produced by Bryan Fonseca.
 In 2014, the show ran at the Guthrie Theater in Minneapolis, and in Tucson and Phoenix, Arizona.
 The show was produced in Seattle at the ACT Theatre from October 17 – November 16, 2014.

-Playwright Durang starred as Vanya alongside Marilu Henner as Masha in a production at the Bucks County Playhouse from July 17 to August 10, 2014.
+Playwright Durang starred as Vanya alongside Marilu Henner as Masha in a production at the Bucks County (where the play takes place) Playhouse from July 17 to August 10, 2014.

+Theatre Royal, Bath staged the first UK production of the play in 2019, directed by Walter Bobbie and starring Janie Dee as Masha.
+Following a delayed March 2020 opening due to the COVID-19 pandemic, the production played Off West End in London at the Charing Cross Theatre in fall 2021.
+The production featured the original design team of Korins, Emily Rebholz, Justin Townsend, and Mark Bennett reprising their roles.

+A benefit staged reading, directed by Bartlett Sher in place of the late Nicholas Martin, took place at Lincoln Center's Vivian Beaumont Theatre on May 7, 2024 on the set of the theater's production of Uncle Vanya.
+Nielsen, Weaver, and Hyde Pierce reprised their roles, with David Hull from the Center Theatre Group production taking over as Spike, and Liesel Allen Yeager and Linda Lavin taking on the roles of Nina and Cassandra from the previously announced original cast members Genevieve Angelson and Shalita Grant.